 Skip to main content

-Construction projects typically generate significant amounts of waste.
-Properly handling and removing that waste is a key part of construction site management and crucial for a successful building project and for protecting surrounding communities.
+Construction projects typically generate significant amounts of waste, making effective waste management a key part of construction site management.
+Properly handling and removing the waste is crucial for a successful building project and for protecting surrounding communities.
 To help you increase the sustainability of your operation and avoid fines and penalties from regulatory organizations, follow our tips and best practices below.

 The nature of waste produced on construction or demolition sites varies based on the specific project.
 However, typical types of construction waste include: